-Patte Atkins-Grad released her 200-word statement on Monday saying she is innocent of all charges, and that there is no justification for a recall.
+On Monday, Patte Atkins-Grad released her 200-word statement, saying she is innocent of all charges, and there is no justification for a recall.

-In her most blatant dismissal of wrongdoing, Atkins-Grad never denies taking the money for a BMW and a victory party, yet puts herself in the same caliber of fellow commissioners who also voted for the Chaits’ land deal, although they were not enriched with luxurious gifts.
+In her most blatant dismissal of wrongdoing, Atkins-Grad never denies taking the money for a BMW, and a victory party yet puts herself in the same caliber of fellow commissioners who also voted for the Chaits’ land deal.
+However, they were not enriched with luxurious gifts.

-Atkins-Grad was found not guilty on corruption charges due to reasonable doubt in December, but according to her statement, she boasts she is innocent of all charges although she never denied taking a bribe for the BMW and the party.
+According to her statement, Atkins-Grad was found not guilty on corruption charges due to reasonable doubt in December, but she boasts she is innocent of all charges.
+However, she never denied taking a bribe for the BMW and the party.

-According to Michael Mayo’s column in the Sun Sentinel, two jurors who acquitted her say they had reasonable doubt about her guilt, but both had the same advice for her: Give up politics.
+According to Michael Mayo’s column in the Sun-Sentinel, two jurors who acquitted her say they had a reasonable doubt about her guilt, but both had the same advice for her: Give up politics.